EG Salon is now carrying Hair Treat's Micro Sphere System!!

 3) Do I need to pay any maintenance costs?

 Maintenance for your hair extensions is crucial.
-If taken care of properly, human hair extensions can last for up to a year (though usually not for much longer than five months), whereas synthetic hair extensions typically last for about one to three months.
+If taken care of properly, human hair extensions can last for up to a year (though usually not for much longer than five months).
 During maintenance visits, a salon professional will either replace any extensions that may have fallen out or completely remove the extensions to accomodate for new hair growth, depending on what is necessary.
 You may also need a hair cut to help more realistically blend in your extensions with your current style.
+Moving extensions up is necessary every 5 weeks.

 4) Does it hurt to get hair extensions?